jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

 		-   redistributes the interestingness into the hands of a few
 			- [[thoughts/Seeing like a State]]: similarly concentrates the autonomy and agency of decision making around city planning
 	- independent research is applied [[thoughts/taste]]
+	- Good [[thoughts/search|search]] (aggregators) turns random networks into scale-free networks (see: [[thoughts/Network Theory|network theory]])
+		- Servers are just clients that are located in a particular position in the network, and that are not the source of truth for any data; these nodes serve only to reduce latency in the system by replicating information.